peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 An I/O error occurred.

  * PeterO.Cbor.CBORException:
-The data stream contains invalid UTF-8 or is not in JSON format.
+The data stream contains invalid encoding or is not in JSON format.

 ### Remainder